vineetha1996/Event-Expo/README.md

 5. Requested Events where the users have requested to host their personal events, the admin can verify and create new event accordingly.
 (Completed)
 6. Admin Logout module (Completed)

+## Persistent Data
+- We have four collections in our Firebase which are:
+- Admin - stores admin username, password.
+- Event - stores event details, i.e., name, date, description, price, and time.
+- User - stores user details, i.e., username, first name, last name, email, mobile number, and password.
+- Requested Event - stores the details that user has provided, which are, event name, date, description, price, time, and user name.

+## API/Library used
+- We have used Firebase Database for storing the data of user and admin.
+- We have used Google API for adding the Logo in the application.

 ## Individual Contributions:

 - [Vineetha Yenugula](https://github.com/vineetha1996/event-expo/commits?author=vineetha1996)